Battle of Bullpens Goes to Visalia in 8-5 Loss

 UP NEXT: Game four is scheduled for a 7:05 PM first pitch with RHP Mervin Fell (5-4, 4.74) starting for Visalia versus RHP Jose Dicochea (5-9, 4.74) for Stockton in the final Barks and Brews Night of the season featuring $1 beers and plenty k-9 companions.

 Single game tickets, mini plans, and group outings are all on sale for the 2025 season.
-For more information, call the Ports front office at (209) 644-1900 or email at info@stocktonports.com.
+For more information, call the Ports front office at (209) 644-1900.

 - Battle of Bullpens Goes to Visalia in 8-5 Loss - Stockton Ports